How to Lose Weight (again)... and Keep it Off (really)

 This skills-building guidance must also be affordable and accessible for an extended duration because habits as entrenched as food that has reigned for 20+ years won’t be broken in mere weeks.

-Finally, to really keep weight off we need weight loss guidance that can clearly articulate which individuals it best supports and how, because the choice of weight loss program must fit an individual like a glove if they are to do it consistently and permanently for long-term results.
+To really keep weight off we need weight loss guidance that can clearly articulate which individuals it best supports and how, because the choice of weight loss program must fit an individual like a glove if they are to do it consistently and permanently for long-term (permanent) results.

-We don’t need the expense or complication of “individualized nutrition plans” to prevent chronic lifestyle diseases or achieve risk-reducing weight loss; there are established commonalities for what works that apply to everyone with these goals:
+We don’t need the expense or complication of “individualized nutrition plans” to reduce the risk of chronic lifestyle diseases or achieve weight loss; there are established commonalities for what works that apply to everyone with these goals:

 - Moderate portion sizes